mocchicone/Strava-Fitness-Analysis/README.md

 ![Performance Analysis](https://github.com/mocchicone/Strava-Fitness-Analysis/blob/master/machine_learning/Images/Performance_Analysis.PNG)

-## Predictive Analytics Using Machine Learning:
+## Predictive Analytics Using Machine Learning (Classification and Regression):

 *Classification Analysis*
 * Can we use machine learning to accurately predict the type of workout based on factors such as heart rate, start time, and length of workout?